skywalkerSam/starboy-blogs/_data/posts/The-Human-Condition.md

 &nbsp;

-&emsp; The sad part is that you won't even try to understand this if you have no idea about what i'm trying to say, and i don’t even blame you.
+&emsp; The sad part is that you won't even try to understand this if you have no idea about to what i'm talking about, and i don’t even blame you.
 Because what are we if not complex creatures of simple nature who avoid complicated reasoning, for evolution gave us a short attention span, for the very fact that “Shit happens, and life goes on.”
 Or, maybe i should do a better job at conveying these ideas…

 &nbsp;